This post has been updated as of May 2019

 |Windows Live Mail||No|

-Now, it isn’t all as dire as it may seem – in most of these email clients, images are displayed by default.
-However, there are a fair few quirks to be aware of.
+Now, it isn’t all as dire as it may seem; most of these email clients display images by default.
+However, there are a fair few quirks to keep in mind.

 Image width and height must be specified

-We’ve had cases where email clients like Apple Mail have not displayed ALT text, despite what’s been determined above.
-Generally the reason has been that the <img> width and height have not been added to the HTML attributes, causing the placeholder to collapse.
+We’ve had cases where email clients like Apple Mail haven’t displayed ALT text, despite what’s been determined above.
+Generally, the reason has been that the <img> width and height aren’t specified as part of the HTML attributes, causing the placeholder to collapse.

 Windows Live Hotmail doesn’t display ALT text

-Now, we don’t have an axe to grind with Hotmail, but from a usability perspective, this is pretty stiff.
-Plus, the way they grey out images can turn even the most majestic of email designs (like our newsletter, ha!) into an ugly duckling.
+Now, we don’t have an axe to grind with Hotmail, but, from a usability perspective, this is very limited.
+In addition to this, the way they grey out images can make even the most majestic of email designs look unpleasant.

-On top of that, images are blocked the first time you receive an email from a sender and a warning message is displayed (see pictured).
-Once you give an email newsletter the nod, images will display on all consequent campaigns.
+On top of that, Hotmail blocks images the first time you receive an email from a sender and a warning message appears (see pictured).
+Once you give an email newsletter the nod, images will display on all subsequent campaigns.

 Outlook ’03 / ’07 / ’10

 Second off the shelf are the security warnings visible in Outlook ’03 / ’07 / ’10.
 On the upside, any ALT text is featured in the image placeholder (see right).
-On the downside, it’s prefaced by an long speel on protecting your privacy.
+On the downside, it comes with a long spiel on protecting your privacy.
 With smaller images, there seems to be little point adding ALT text at all.